ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-file-directory-16: project | MariaDB 10.4 | Can be MariaDB 5.5–10.8, MySQL 5.5–8.0, or PostgreSQL 9–15.<br>See [Database Server Types](../extend/database-types.md) for examples and caveats.

-!!!note
-    DDEV v1.18 and earlier used `mariadb_version` and `mysql_version`, which are now automatically converted to the `database` format.

 ## `dbimage_extra_packages`

 Extra Debian packages for the project’s database container.